Riding Omnitrans is easy.

-Riding Omnitrans is easy, and we are always working on ways to make it even easier.
-The following information guides you through the basics steps of riding, from planning your trip to exiting the bus at your destination, and includes helpful instructional videos.
-Whether you are a first-time or frequent rider, Omnitrans is dedicated to making your travel easy and enjoyable.
+Whether you are a first time or frequent rider, we are dedicated to making your travel easy, safe, and enjoyable.
+The following information guides you through the basic steps of riding, from planning your trip to exiting the bus at your destination, and includes helpful instructional videos.

 If you have a smartphone or connected mobile device, you can download the free Transit app to plan your trip with step-by-step directions and bus arrival time predictions at your stop.